Kwame Nkrumah, the father and architect of Ghana’s

 from Congo to Belgium.

-of reign and greed saw many Congolese children and adults limps and hands
+of terror and greed saw many Congolese children and adults' limbs and hands

-amputated, the punishment for rebelling against his administration and also not
+amputated, the punishment for rebelling against his administration, and also for not

 satisfying his demands.